A no-go theorem for theories that decohere to quantum mechanics

-} \eeq the maximally mixed quantum state is invariant under \emph{all} reversible transformations in the post-quantum theory.

-A standard result \cite{chiribella2010probabilistic} obtained from purification is \emph{transitivity}: given any two pure states of the same system there exists a reversible transformation between them.
-This result, in conjunction with Eq.~(\ref{eq:Decomposition1}), Eq.~(\ref{eq:InvariantState1}) and the fact that transformations act linearly on states (see discussion after Eq.~(\ref{convexity})), gives \beq

-} \eeq where $\phi$ is an arbitrary pure state in the theory.
-Hence, \emph{any} pure state from the post-quantum theory arises in a decomposition of the quantum maximally mixed state.

-Now, as every (non-trivial) quantum system of type $A$ has at least two perfectly distinguishable states, $\{\ketbra{0}{0},\ketbra{1}{1}\}$, given the decomposition of Eq.~(\ref{eq:anyDecomposition1}), \emph{convexity} (Eq.~(\ref{convexity})) implies the following is a state in the post-quantum theory:
+Recall that every (non-trivial) quantum system of type $A$ has at least two perfectly distinguishable states, denoted here as $\{ \mathbf{0}^q:= \ketbra{0}{0}, \mathbf{1}^q:= \ketbra{1}{1}\}$.
+Given the decomposition of Eq.~(\ref{eq:anyDecomposition}), \emph{convexity} (Eq.~(\ref{convexity})) implies the following is a state in the post-quantum theory: